 The first step would be to move your transfer transactions.
 Use the filter to show only transfer transactions in your original account.
 You can edit each transfer and change the account to be your new investment account.
 If you are using the Mac app you can also drag the transactions from your original account to the new account.
 In case you have a long history of transactions, you have no access to a Mac and you do not feel like moving the transactions one by one, please contact our helpful support team – we will do the job for you.

 Some of these transfers may have already been imported through the Online Banking feature, so you will need to remove the duplicates – note you will have to keep the transfer and not the income or expense transaction that was downloaded automatically.

 If you have moved transfers that are older than 90 days, even after you removed the duplicates, your cash balance will not be a match.
-Please, open you new investment account for edit (see Manage Accounts and Groups tutorial for more information) and change the opening cash balance and as of date.
+Please, open you new investment account for edit (see Account basics tutorial for more information) and change the opening cash balance and as of date.
 Contact our helpful support team if you need any help with these manual calculations.

 If you want to have all of your history including trades from before those 90 days limit of the online banking, that would be trickiest of all.
 Simply inserting past trades will affect your portfolio and the number of shares will be changed to a wrong number.
 For that reason, before inputing any trade, you should first delete the holding and all of its trades (for more information on how to manage your Investment account see the Investment accounts guide).
 However, you should note that once you do that you will then have to recreate all of the trades related to this holding.
 At some point, especially if you have a very diverse portfolio, this process may become confusing.